Eastern Bloc: Dissolution

 Soviet control of the Eastern Bloc was first tested by the 1948 Czechoslovak coup d'état and the Tito–Stalin split over the direction of the People's Federal Republic of Yugoslavia, the Chinese Communist Revolution (1949) and Chinese participation in the Korean War.
 After Stalin's death in 1953, the Korean War ceased with the 1954 Geneva Conference.
 In Europe, anti-Soviet sentiment provoked the East German uprising of 1953.
 Nikita Khrushchev's 1956 anti-Stalinist speech On the Cult of Personality and Its Consequences was a factor in the Hungarian Revolution of 1956, which the Soviet Union suppressed, and the Sino–Soviet split.
 The Sino–Soviet split gave North Korea and North Vietnam more independence from both and facilitated the Albanian–Soviet split.
 The Cuban Missile Crisis and the failure of the Bay of Pigs Invasion preserved the Cuban Revolution from rollback by the United States but Cuban leader Fidel Castro became increasingly independent of Soviet influence afterwards, most notably during the 1975 Cuban intervention in Angola.
 In 1975, the communist victory in former French Indochina following the end of the Vietnam War gave the Eastern Bloc renewed confidence after it had been frayed by Soviet leader Leonid Brezhnev's 1968 invasion of Czechoslovakia to suppress the Prague Spring.
 This led to the People's Republic of Albania withdrawing from the Warsaw Pact, briefly aligning with Mao Zedong's China until the Sino-Albanian split.

 Under the Brezhnev Doctrine, the Soviet Union reserved the right to intervene in other socialist states.
-In response, China moved towards the United States following the Sino-Soviet border conflict and later reformed and liberalized its economy while the Eastern Bloc saw the Era of Stagnation in comparison with the capitalist First World.
+In response, China moved towards the United States following the Sino-Soviet border conflict and later started the reform and opening up while the Eastern Bloc saw the Era of Stagnation in comparison with the capitalist First World.
 The Soviet–Afghan War (24 December 1979 – 15 February 1989) nominally expanded the Eastern Bloc, but the war proved unwinnable and too costly for the Soviets, challenged in Eastern Europe by the civil resistance of Solidarity.
 In the late 1980s, Soviet leader Mikhail Gorbachev pursued policies of glasnost (openness) and perestroika (restructuring) to reform the Eastern Bloc and end the Cold War, which brought forth unrest throughout the bloc.

 During the mid-to-late 1980s, the weakened Soviet Union gradually stopped interfering in the internal affairs of Eastern Bloc nations and numerous independence movements took place.